OPM/ResInsight/Documentation/UsersGuide/RegressionTestSystem.md

 To create regression tests you need to do the following:

-1. Create a root directory containing one directory for each testcase.
+1. Create a root directory containing one directory for each test case.
-2. In each of the **Test Case** folders create a Resinsight project file called **RegressionTest.rip**.
+2. In each of the **Test Case** folders create a ResInsight project file called **RegressionTest.rip**.
 3. Run the regression test for the first time, and thereby creating images that can be used as Base images.
 4. Rename the generated RegTestGeneratedImages/ folder to RegTestBaseImages/